gabicavalcante/django-test-ci/README.md

 1. Use virtualenv for setting up this project

-3. Install pip requirements
+2. Install pip requirements
    ```
    pip install -r requirements.txt
    ```
-4. Create new psql database
+3. Create new psql database
    ```
    postgres=# create database pydjango;
    ```
-5. Setup your database credentials and `SITE_URL` in settings.py file available inside ### pydjango_ci_integration folder
+4. Setup your database credentials and `SITE_URL` in settings.py file available inside ### core folder

-6. Once you have setup your database, Open command prompt pointing to the Root of the project directory and run following command to create application default database
+5. Once you have setup your database, Open command prompt pointing to the Root of the project directory and run following command to create application default database

    ```
    (virtualenv / conda environment) > python manage.py migrate